robbevan/react-native-material-design-searchbar/README.md

 # Available Props

 - `onSearchChange`: Callback on search change
+- `onFocus`: Callback when the text input receives focus
+- `onBlur`: Callback when the text input loses focus
+- `onSubmit`: Callback when the text input's submit button is pressed
 - `iconCloseName`: Optional string, use it to customize the close icon
 - `iconSearchName`: Optional string, use it to customize the search icon
 - `iconBackName`: Optional string, use it to customize the back icon